mskf1383/pashmak/README.md

 typeof $mybool; out ^;  # output: <class 'bool'>
 ```

-this command puts the typeof variable in mem
+This command puts the typeof variable in mem

 ### required command

-the required command requiring an variable existens.
+The required command requiring an variable existens.

-look at this example:
+Look at this example:

 ```bash
 $name;